 Air Canada shares fall after carrier cuts domestic flight schedule

-June 30 (Reuters) - Shares of Air Canada AC.TO fell 7% on Thursday, a day after the carrier trimmed its domestic flight schedule for the next two months as North American airlines struggle with worker and aircraft shortages amid strong travel demand.
+June 30 (Reuters) - Shares of Air Canada AC.TO closed down 6% on Thursday after the carrier trimmed its domestic flight schedule this summer, as North American airlines wrestle with labor shortages, delays and cancellations as travel rebounds.

-The Canadian company said in a statement late on Wednesday that it would cut its flight schedule to reduce passenger flows to manageable levels.
+Canada's largest carrier said late on Wednesday it would cut its schedule to reduce passenger flows to manageable levels, while Delta Air Lines' DAL.N chief executive on Thursday apologized for flight cancellations that have disrupted travel plans.

+Persistent staffing shortages, fewer flights and booming demand following a pandemic-induced slump have cast a shadow ahead of the busy U.S. July Fourth holiday weekend.

+Airports in Canada and Europe are also wrestling with missing luggage as passengers shared pictures of luggage stranded beside baggage belts on social media.

 "With the changes started yesterday we are reducing our schedule, on average, by 77 round trips (or 154 flights) per day in total for July and August.
 Prior to this, Air Canada operated on average about 1,000 flights a day," the airline said.

-Persistent staffing shortages, fewer flights and booming demand have cast a shadow on the busy July Fourth holiday weekend and the entire summer travel season.
+The Greater Toronto Airports Authority (GTAA), which manages Pearson International Airport, praised Air Canada's decision to scale back flights.

+"In making this announcement, Air Canada is following the example of other major airlines worldwide, who have also recognized the need to adjust schedules," the GTAA said.

-Shares of American Airlines Group Inc AAL.O, Delta Air Lines DAL.N, and United Airlines Holdings Inc UAL.O were also down between 4% and 6%, amid a fall in broader U.S. markets on worries that the central bank's determination to tame inflation would hamper global economic growth. .N
+Shares of American Airlines Group Inc AAL.O, United Airlines Holdings Inc UAL.O and Delta were down between 1% and 3%, amid a fall in broader U.S. markets on worries that the U.S. Federal Reserve's determination to tame inflation would hamper global economic growth.

-Airlines on Monday canceled over 700 flights in the United States, after adverse weather conditions, staffing shortages restricted operations.
+On Monday airlines canceled over 700 flights in the United States, after adverse weather conditions and staffing shortages limited operations.

+Air Canada's smaller privately held rival, WestJet Airlines, said it already planned to operate 25% fewer flights than in the summer of 2019.

+Luggage piles join long airport lines in fresh woes for summer travel

+Airlines cancel over 700 U.S. flights as labor crunch, bad weather weigh

-(Reporting by Nathan Gomes in Bengaluru and Allison Lampert in Montreal; Editing by Vinay Dwivedi)
+(Reporting by Nathan Gomes in Bengaluru and Allison Lampert in Montreal; Editing by Vinay Dwivedi and Jonathan Oatis)

 ((Nathan.Gomes@thomsonreuters.com;))